 Links Move Unused

 The script is a housekeeping tool.
-Some of my projects are photo books with many images or similar documents with many placed links.
-These jobs often begin with, or accumulate during development, far more images than appear in the final product.
+Some of my projects are photo books with many images or similar documents with many placed graphics.
+These jobs often begin with, or accumulate during development, far more images than ultimately appear in the final product.
 When the project is done, I like to organize my files.
-It is possible to package the documents and produce links folders that contain strictly the links placed in each of the documents, but what about images not used?
-I don't want to throw them out, and they are still blended with the images that are used, within the original links folder.
-So I made this script to pull out unused images and put them into a separate “Links Not Used” folder.
+It is possible to package the document and produce a links folder that contains the graphics placed in the document, but what about graphics not used?
+I don't want to throw them out, and they are still blended with the graphics that are used, within the working links folder.
+So I made this script to pull out unused graphics and put them into a separate “Links Not Used” folder.

-- Moves links not used to a selected folder
+- Moves graphic files not used to a selected folder

-- Examines links placed in the active document, a book file, or a folder of documents
+- Examines graphics placed in the active document, a book file, or a folder of documents

 - Works with Mac and Windows